17 Summer Research Internships for High School Students

 Eligibility: High school students who are at least 16 years old can apply.

-The Idaho National Laboratory, part of the U.S. Department of Energy, offers 6-week internships to high school students that allow them to conduct research and apply traditional STEM concepts to real-world problems.
-During the internship, you’ll spend 80% of your time in the lab with your mentor, and 20% will be centered around enrichment and skill-building activities.
+The Idaho National Laboratory, part of the U.S. Department of Energy, offers 6-week internships to high school students that allow them to conduct research and apply STEM concepts to real-world problems.
+During the internship, you’ll spend 80% of your time in the lab with your mentor, and 20% on enrichment and skill-building activities.

 Cost/Stipend: A stipend is provided, but information on the exact amount is not available.